Keep moving towards recovery with once-monthly Sublocade

 These are not all the possible side effects.
 Call your healthcare provider for medical advice about side effects.

-To report pregnancy or side effects associated with taking SUBLOCADE, please call 1-877-782-6966.
+To report a pregnancy or side effects associated with taking SUBLOCADE or any safety related information, product complaint, request for medical information, or product query, please contact PatientSafetyNA@indivior.com or 1-877-782-6966.
 You are encouraged to report negative side effects of drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

-For more information about SUBLOCADE, see the full Prescribing Information including BOXED WARNING, and Medication Guide or talk to your healthcare provider.
+See full Prescribing Information, including BOXED WARNING, and Medication Guide.
 For REMS information visit www.sublocadeREMS.com.